NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/SkinSegmentation/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Select an MR database and curate the data.
-2. Define the annotation protocol.
-3. Annotate the scans.
-4. Train a deep learning approach.
+1. Develop a method that is: 1/ robust to different acquisition protocols (e.g., scanner manufacturer, slice thickness, acquisition orientation); 2/ robust to different imaging modalities (e.g. CT, T1w MR, T2-FLAIR MR); relatively fast (~1-2min max).
-5. Assess the performance of the proposed model.
+5. Assess the performance of the proposed technique.
 6. Develop a Slicer module with the pre-trained model.

 ## Progress and Next Steps

 <!-- Update this section as you make progress, describing of what you have ACTUALLY DONE.
 If there are specific steps that you could not complete then you can describe them here, too. -->

-1. Currently selecting the MR database.
+1. The algorithm has been developed.
+2. The Slicer module is now available [here](https://github.com/ReubenDo/SlicerSkinExtractor/)
+3. The algorithm still needs to be benchmarked and qualitatively assessed

 # Illustrations